 We’ve recently visited two of the “must see” places in Hyderabad.
 One was the Golconda fort and the other was the Chowmahalla Palace.
 Fortunately we saw them in chronological order rather than alphabetical which helped put the two places into historical perspective.
 However, in the news recently, we have to talk about hysterical perspectives as the verdict just handed down in a legal case that is 60 years old is creating tensions between the Hindu and Muslim communities.
 Our two visits put the reasons why Hyderabad was an important center for the Persians, Moguls, and British over the last 1400 years.
 Yep, the Persians were here in the seventh century bringing trade and Islam to the area from the west.
 You also read in an earlier posting that it was purported that St. Thomas, yep, that “show me” disciple of Jesus, came to Chennai to first bring Christianity to India.
 He was martyred for that.
-Now pulling in the Mamallapuram which was flourishing during the seventh century, you can start to see the volatile political dynamics that we painfully see today.
+Now pulling in

 The Persian rulers were the occupants of the Golconda (shepherd’s hill).